hanesi/ai-agent-test/README.md

 # How It Works:

 - Loads mock session data for a user.
-- Analyzes their most common actions.
-- Checks SQLite DB for past user interactions/suggestions
+- Creates a summary of their previous session
-- Sends a behavior summary to GPT-4.
+- Sends a behavior summary to GPT-3.5.
 - Returns actionable suggestions.
 - Updates memory DB